 It takes a good actor to stay in character through difficult moments on set.
 It takes an incredible actor to stay in character when that actor legitimately injures himself on set.
 Such was the case with the intense Candyland table scene in Django Unchained.
 When DiCaprio smashes his hand on the table and the glass breaks, that's really DiCaprio's blood.
 It was simply too good for Tarantino to cut from the film.

-#10 on The Hottest Men Over 40see more on Leonardo DiCaprio
+#29 on The Coolest Actors Eversee more on Leonardo DiCaprio

 While filming 1936's Follow the Fleet, famed dancer and actor Fred Astaire took a hard thwap from the arm of his longtime co-star, Ginger Rogers.
 During the dance scene for the number "Let's Face the Music and Dance," Rogers was wearing a beaded, flowing gown with sleeves Astaire claimed "must have weighed a few pounds each."